 The benefits to keeping community cats around outweigh the cost of altering them.
 Removing community cats from a location is ineffective as it opens a territorial void.
 Then more unaltered cats move in, starting the breeding cycle all over again.

-If community cats are taken to animal control increases the likelihood that they might be considered unadoptable and will most likely be killed.
+Taking community cats to animal control increases the likelihood that they might be considered unadoptable and therefore more at risk for euthanasia.
 Help community cats get a new lease on life by getting them spayed or neutered at Athens Area Humane Society!

 How It Works

 Box traps and drop traps are just two painless and humane ways to safely trap community cats.
 Make sure the trap you select is large enough for the cat.
 Learn more about types of humane traps.
 Simply set the humane trap and check it regularly.

-We accept community cats only in a humane trap, with only one cat per trap.
-For liability reasons, we cannot accept community cats where 2 or more are in one trap.
-Trapping reservations must be made prior to trapping and dropping off community cats.
+We accept community cats only in a humane trap.
+Appointments for spay/neuter and vaccines must be made prior to trapping and dropping off community cats.
 Learn more about our spay/neuter program.

 Once the cat has been altered you may safely return him or her to your neighborhood.
 Thanks to you, the cat can now live out its natural life in a familiar environment without contributing to overpopulation.